Forging The Next-Generation Drugstore

 What strategies do you use to stay on top of consumer expectations of retail experiences?

-We are very connected to engaging with leading technology companies big and small, engaging with leading consumerists entities big and small, analyzing on a very methodical basis what the competition’s doing, usually that’s less our direct competition and more our inspirational competition in the broader ecosystem.
+We are engaging with leading technology companies, big and small, as well as consumer research entities, analyzing on a very methodical basis what the competition’s doing.
+Usually, that’s less focused on our direct competition and more about looking at our inspirational competition in the broader ecosystem.
 We think about analogues from other industries and how they could apply.
 But ultimately I think the bigger thing we’ve been committed to is an approach of rapidly testing and learning and iterating.
-We opened the Innovation Lab to have the ability to do all of that really rapidly, not just with ourselves but with partners who can help us do so faster.
+We opened the Innovation Lab to have the ability to do all of that really rapidly, not just with ourselves, but with partners who can help us do so faster.

 In what ways is the CVS Innovation Lab having an impact?